11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 Wondering what to do if you feel trapped in a relationship?
 Keep reading this section.

-When you’re feeling trapped in a relationship or seeking ways how to stop feeling trapped in a relationship, here are 9 steps you can consider taking:
+When you’re feeling trapped in a relationship or seeking ways to stop feeling trapped in a relationship, here are 9 steps you can consider taking:

 - Self-reflection: Take time to understand your feelings.
 Reflect on what’s making you feel trapped and why.
 This self-awareness will help you communicate your concerns more effectively.